polterguy/magic/README.md

 ### Hyperlambda, Super Signals and Slots

-These areprobably the most important parts if you intend to develop in Hyperlambda.
+These are probably the most important parts if you intend to develop in Hyperlambda.

 * [Magic Signals](https://github.com/polterguy/magic.signals)
 * [Magic Node](https://github.com/polterguy/magic.node)